backcover7/ThreatGraph/docs/Templates.md

 - dataflow.data is a property object to describe data transmitted in the flow.
   - dataflow.data.sensitive is privacy level of data transmitted in the flow. `0` is totally insensitive, `3` is totally sensitive.
   - dataflow.data.content is to describe exact type of transmitted data, like `secret token` or `code`.
+  - dataflow.data.format is to describe the format of transmitted data, like `xml` or `json`.

 ## Additions
 `addtions` is a customizing property in every element.
 This is used to add some extra attributes of every element to describe this element more sepcifically.
 For example, a authentication process element might need some more items like `requireCaptcha` to tell engine whether this process is able to prevent brute force attacking by captcha validation.
 Any one of extra items should be constructed with two basic properties, `type` and `description`.